cheshire137/project-pull-mover/README.md

 requests have their project status changed, a desktop notification will appear with the count of how many PRs were moved.

+![Screenshot of a GitHub project in kanban board layout with several columns.
+There is a blue arrow from a pull request in the left-most In Progress column pointing into the adjacent Not Against Master column.]

 ## How to use

 ### Prerequisites